keu/docs/astro/user-permissions.md

 To give a user an Organization role:

 1. In the Cloud UI, go to the **People** tab.
 This tab is available in the Organization view of the UI.
 2. Find the user in the table and click the **Edit** button next to their entry.
-The **Members** table contains a list all users that have been added to at least one Workspace in your Organization.
+The **Members** table contains a list of all users that have been added to at least one Workspace in your Organization.
 If you can't find a user in this table, it might be because they haven't yet been invited to a Workspace or accepted their invite.